ntoll/drogulus/README.rst

 and make use of such freedom.
 Furthermore, such intelligence entails ethical and political considerations on the part of the someone or something.
-(I'm using the term "ethics" to mean how an individual makes moral choices and "politics" to mean how individuals organise themselves within groups).
+(I'm using the term "ethics" to mean how an individual makes moral choices and "politics" to mean how individuals organize themselves within groups).

 Autonomy is also the opposite of terms describing such undesirable states as tyranny, slavery, ignorance and apathy.